robertwayne/dpymenus/README.md

 ### Menu Options
 Menus use fluent-style chaining, similar to how one builds a discord.py Embed, to set their behaviours.
 Below is a list of methods available for chaining, and what they do.
+If you are unfamiliar with how to use these, look at the examples in the *examples/* directory for various ways to compose and apply these options.

 #### All Menu Types
 `.add_pages()` -- takes a list of Embed or Page objects and turns them into menu pages.